 A Teens Guide to Social Media Safety

 Parents can worry about a lot.
 Like everything else in this world, social media safety is something that the adults in your life will be wanting to discuss with you.
-After all, they get nervous about their teen on social media.
-But it may not be easy for you to understand why Facebook or Twitter is such a big deal.
+After all, they get nervous about their teens and younger kids on social media.
+It’s like a doorway in the house to the entire world where people can come and go as they please.

 (This article is for teens.
 Parents, read what you can do here).

 There are many different reasons why social media can be a dangerous playground.
 While the horror stories all focus on kids being lured or abducted, there are far more threats that are less severe.
 No matter your age or sex, it is important to follow some important rules for social media safety.

 Before you roll your eyes, please know these guidelines exist to protect you!
 It’s not about telling you what you can and can’t do… it’s about empowering you as an individual to protect you from being ripped off, bullied, disrespected, scammed, or worse while you’re just trying to have a good time online.

 Check Your Privacy Settings